Originally published in November 2016 / Updated in March 2018

 Apart from that, we camped.
 In terms of safety you can camp anywhere in this country.
 You’ll also find it easy to find places to stay as you can use parking lots all over the place.

 Finding a super beautiful place to camp is not always that evident because the country is so overcrowded.
-Here you can find the overview of our accommodations here, including GPS Waypoints.
+We have a separate blog post on our favorite camps.
+Or, if you prefer paid accommodations, find them here.

 7-7 Daily Expenditures